cbowcutt/space_hamster/README.md

 # space_hamster

-This is a prototype for a 2D Top-Down RPG-Style game using fan spritesheets for the Hamtaro franchise.
+This is a prototype for a 2D Top-Down RPG-Style game using fan-made spritesheets for the Hamtaro franchise.

 # How to Run